felixludos/omni-fig/docs/project-structure/registration.rst

 For simple components and scripts (especially components which are functions), there are two convenience types called :class:`fig.autocomponent <omnifig.registration.autocomponent>` and :class:`fig.autoscript <omnifig.registration.autoscript>` respectively.
 These variants behave the same as the regular decorators, except that instead of passing the config object during initialization, the arguments of the registered class or function are extracted from the config object automatically (much like :class:`fig.Configurable <omnifig.configurable.Configurable>`).

+See the feature slide :ref:`B6 <vignette-registration>`.

 ..
 TODO: autocomponents vs configurable

-.. _highlight-modifiers:

 Configurable
 ------------